department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

     - url: /health-care/pay-copay-bill/
       title: Pay your copay bill
       description: Find out how to pay your copay bill—and what to do if you're having trouble making payments.
-    - url: /health-care/financial-assessment/
+    - url: /health-care/about-va-health-benefits/health-care-costs/
-      title: How your income affects eligibility and copays
+      title: Your health care costs
-      description: Learn how we assess and verify your income to help determine if you're eligible for VA health care and whether you'll need to pay copays for certain types of care and medications.
+      description: Learn how we assess and verify your income to help determine if you're eligible for VA health care and whether you'll need to pay copays for certain types of care, tests, and medications.

 ---